WockyTheWolf/WockyTheWolf/README.md

 - 👋 Hi, I’m @WockyTheWolf
+- 📕 I'm a native Chinese speaker, English is also acceptable
-- 👀 I’m interested in language learning & media thing
+- 👀 I’m interested in Language Translating & Media Studies
 - 🌱 I’m currently a senior high school student
+- 🏳️‍🌈 Taken by my bf ❤

 <!---
 WockyTheWolf/WockyTheWolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.